Advance Dining Reservations FAQ

 - Scroll down to Make Reservations

-You can also call Walt Disney World Dining directly at (407) WDW-DINE (407-939-3463), although Disney’s preferred method of making ADRs is online now.
+You can also call Walt Disney World Dining directly at (407) WDW-DINE (407-939-3463), although Disney’s preferred method of making ADRs is online or in the app now.
 Reservations for large groups or those with special dining requests should call Disney at the number above.

 You can also make a reservation at any Walt Disney World Resort Lobby Concierge desk or by dialing 55 from your room phone.

 NOTE: You will be given a Confirmation Number.
-Make sure you write it down and bring it with you on your trip for each ADR you make.
+Make sure you write it down or screenshot it and bring it with you on your trip for each ADR you make.

 NOTE: Some Walt Disney World restaurants (mostly in Disney Springs) are available to book via OpenTable.com, a fast and easy way to make dining reservations almost anywhere in the United States.
 OpenTable is great because in most cases you can cancel the day of without penalty (unlike Disney reservations).